Movatterモバイル変換

 This sectionneeds additional citations forverification.
 Please helpimprove this article byadding citations to reliable sources in this section.
 Unsourced material may be challenged and removed.(May 2010) (Learn how and when to remove this message)

-In the strictest sense, a logical fallacy is the incorrect application of a valid logical principle or an application of a nonexistent principle:
+In the strictest sense, a logical fallacy is the incorrect application of a valid logical principle or an application of a nonexistent principle, such as reasoning that:

 Indeed, there is no logical principle that states: